nuclight/tkxgram/docs/db.md

 PROs:

-* serializing and deserealizing from CBOR is very simple and can support any data
+* serializing and deserializing from CBOR is very simple and can support any data
 * given auxiliary object with every field name in database, using [Repeated string compression CBOR Tag](http://cbor.schmorp.de/stringref) (combined with some help like prepending aux object and deleting it) will also yield very compact storage - just about two integers for every 'key => value' pair

 CONs: